-For him, the objective is to find solutions adapted to specific markets, particularly emerging markets in Africa, along the lines of what China has been developing.
+For him, the concrete objective is to find solutions adapted to specific markets, particularly emerging markets in Africa, along the lines of what China has been developing.
 These include integrated e-commerce and express delivery solutions that enable agricultural producers to overcome market access problems for their products.
 “These are markets with enormous capacity for development,” Trindade said, noting that while economies in target countries are still at an early stage, the world and the economy are changing very rapidly.

-“We are interested in developing the capacity for innovation with the purpose of adding value and quality of life in societies,” he asserted, crediting the platform for creating new paradigms, businesses, and ways of operating.
+“We are interested in developing the capacity for innovation with the purpose of adding value and quality of life in societies,” he asserted, crediting the platform for creating new paradigms, business and ways of operating.
 “We create partnerships and integrate a purpose of each one to contribute on their part.”

 A source from Bringbuys told Macao Magazine that the protocol initially foresees building an international cloud computing centre in Cabo Verde.
 This US$5–20 million investment is designed to create a pilot centre that will provide support to the government, including road safety and citizen services, as well as creating “big data” services.
 Investment could reach US$50 million in the second phase, an industrial park dedicated to training local staff and incubation of companies.